Korean Central Television: Programming

-As of May 2022, KCTV broadcasts for around 13 hours daily, from 9:00 a.m. to around 10:45 p.m.
-PYT.
-Its sign-on sequence traditionally features the playing of the national anthem "Aegukka", "Song of General Kim Il-sung" and "Song of General Kim Jong-il".
+As of May 2022, KCTV broadcasts for around 13 hours daily, from 09:00 to around 22:40.
+Its sign-on sequence traditionally features the playing of the national anthem "Aegukka", "Song of General Kim Il Sung" and "Song of General Kim Jong Il".

 The station's output was dominated by propaganda programs focusing on the history and achievements of the ruling Korean Workers' Party, the Korean People's Army (KPA), its leaders, and the Juche ideology.
 Locally produced feature films, children's programs, theater, and patriotic musical shows and filmed theatre shows are also shown on the networks.
 On national holidays, military parades, musical performances and movies, plus more special programs are shown on KCTV with similar programming on its three other sister channels.

 Occasionally, dubbed and ideologically safe foreign films and television from allied Russia and China are aired on the network during times of warmer relations with the countries.
 The Star and The Seventh Bullet were both featured, as was a Chinese television program on the life of Mao Anying from 2010.

 By December 2018, KCTV's programmes had begun to gain a more contemporary feel as opposed to the strictly authoritarian style used before, with more programming showcasing the North Korean people.
-Programmes were observed to have featured more field reporting with visible anchors and production staff, younger hosts and personalities with modern attire, increased use of modern production techniques (such as aerial cameras), and a looser and more energetic presentation.
-Kim Jong-un's New Year's address similarly saw the leader delivering the speech from an armchair in the Workers' Party headquarters, rather than from a podium in an assembly hall.
+Programmes were observed to have featured more field reporting with visible anchors and production staff, younger hosts and personalities with modern attire, increased use of modern production techniques (such as aerial cameras), more modern graphics, and a looser and more energetic presentation.
+Kim Jong Un's New Year's address similarly saw the leader delivering the speech from an armchair in the Workers' Party headquarters, rather than from a podium in an assembly hall.
 Western analysts felt that these shifts in tone were intended to make the programmes' production values more in line with international broadcasters (appealing to those that have managed to access such programmes), and to make them more appealing to younger audiences.

+One of the few instances in which KCTV broadcasts live is during the annual New Year's Eve concert in Kim Il Sung Square, which was first televised in 2018.
+The concert is aired in two parts, including a roughly 50-minute show from 11 p.m., with the second half comprising the raising of the North Korean flag, the playing of the national anthem, and a fireworks display at midnight.
+In 2022, a reedited version of the special on New Year's Day replaced a shot showing an initial failed attempt at unfurling the flag with a second take.